Swarupbarua/Equipment-failure-prediction/README.md

 Among all the above models XgBoost perform the best and achived 85% f1 score.

-### In app.py file i have used flask to delopy my model.
+### In app.py file i have used flask to deploy my model.
 <img src='https://github.com/Swarupbarua/Equipment-failure-prediction/blob/master/web.PNG?raw=true' width="800" height="400" />